 Even though they are short, they can build quite a bit of muscle tissue, which can account for their heavier weight.

-In general, these dogs are classified as a small to medium-sized dog which makes them good for people who live in small homes or apartments.
+In general, these dogs are classified as a small to a medium-sized dog which makes them good for people who live in small homes or apartments.

 What is the Life Expectancy of the Bully Jack Terrier?